'Super Frankie Lampard!' - Chelsea end home hoodoo to lift spirits at Stamford Bridge | Goal.com

 Of course, Chelsea had won their last home game but that was in the FA Cup against a weak Nottingham Forest side.
 This felt like a real breakthrough.

 Lampard deserves credit for picking such an attacking line-up.
-His hand was forced somewhat by an injury to N'Golo Kante, who broke down in training on the eve of the game, but the Blues boss picked Ross Barkley alongside Mason Mount and Jorginho in an offensively minded midfield.
+His hand was forced somewhat by an injury to N'Golo Kante, who broke down in training on the eve of the game, but the Blues boss selected Ross Barkley alongside Mason Mount and Jorginho in an offensively-minded midfield.

 The net result was that Chelsea not only dominated possession but boasted a goal threat all over the pitch.